-In other words, the term “hermaphrodite” labels a person, not a condition.
-It’s also linked with the mindset that people born with atypical sex development are freaks.
+In other words, the term “hermaphrodite” labels a person, not a variation in sex traits.
+It’s also linked with the mindset that people with atypical sex traits or reproductive anatomy are freaks.
 In fact, some circus sideshows and carnivals featured so-called “hermaphrodites” as part of their act.

-Intersex is a term that today is used widely in the media and some other circles.
-Like “hermaphrodite,” intersex is an umbrella term that refers to more than twenty different conditions relating to atypical sex development.
+Intersex is a term that today is used widely in the media and other circles.
+Like “hermaphrodite,” intersex is an umbrella term that refers to more than twenty different variations in sex traits or reproductive organs.

 Feder and Karkazis explain that “intersex” was first used by researchers and medical doctors in the early 20th century: